Lee Anderson tells asylum seekers to ‘f*** off back to France’

 The Independent understands that a man who is blind in one eye, another partially-sighted person, and migrants with phobias of water were issued with transfer orders that were successfully challenged by lawyers.

-Tory right-wingers have reacted with fury to the hold-up.
-Former home secretary Priti Patel said campaigners and lawyers were “milking the legal aid system” and the same “naysayers and left-wingers who have sought to smear our Rwanda policy”.
+But Tory right-wingers have reacted with fury to the hold-up.
+Ex-home secretary Priti Patel said campaigners and lawyers were “milking the legal aid system” and the same “naysayers and left-wingers who have sought to smear our Rwanda policy”.

 Home Office sources said those refusing to leave hotels and board the barge could asylum application delayed or withdrawn within a day.